ethereum/ethereum-org/views/content/token.md

             uint8 decimalUnits,
             string tokenSymbol,
             address centralMinter
-        ) {
+        ) token (initialSupply, tokenName, decimalUnits, tokenSymbol) {
-            if(centralMinter != 0 ) owner = msg.sender;         // Sets the minter
+            if(centralMinter != 0 ) owner = centralMinter;      // Sets the owner as specified (if centralMinter is not specified the owner is msg.sender)
-            balanceOf[msg.sender] = initialSupply;              // Give the creator all initial tokens name = tokenName;                                   // Set the name for display purposes symbol = tokenSymbol;                               // Set the symbol for display purposes decimals = decimalUnits;                            // Amount of decimals for display purposes totalSupply = initialSupply;
-        }
+            balanceOf[owner] = initialSupply;                   // Give the owner all initial tokens }

         /* Send coins */